NixOS/SC-election-2024/ec/README.md

 - Make sure the EC has moderator permissions for the room

 ### For the EC
-- Make sure every EC member can send and receive Emails from `elections@nixos.org`.
-  If ImprovMX is still the Mail service used, follow [this tutorial](https://help.improvmx.com/improvmx-smtp-how-tos).

-  Make sure to set the identity to "Nix Election Committee" or so
 - Set the SMTP password as a new repository secret with key `SMTP_PASSWORD`
-- Enable notifications for the public Matrix room
 - Create a private room for the EC members to decide over things (Matrix or otherwise)
-- Subscribe to all activity on the election repository
 - In the repositories Moderation options, limit interactions to repository collaborators for the maximum possible duration (should be 6 months)
 - Set up branch protection for the repo
 - Set up a GitHub team for the voters: